Stay safe, stay out of the water

 “Tangles of weeds and rubbish could trap a swimmer and put them in danger of drowning or severe injury.
 The water can also become dangerously cold when it gets deeper.
 If you see anyone in danger, please call 999 immediately.”

-Cabinet Member for Environment and Climate Change
+Cabinet Member for Communities

 Swimming in open water is extremely dangerous, as hidden dangers can lurk beneath the surface.